azsk/DevOpsKit/Contributing.md

 ### Code of Conduct
 Code of Conduct is necessary so as to encourage a healthy environment for end users to contribute to the project.
-Thus members and contributors must adhere to code of conduct while reporting any issue, engaging in a discussion or commenting on issues or involving in whatever means.
+Thus members and contributors must adhere to code of conduct while reporting any issue, engaging in a discussion or commenting on issues or involving via any other means.

 ### Contribution Area
 You can contribute to blogs, documentation or code of Secure DevOps Kit.